jfinken/fuzzy-cmeans/README.md

 ## Overview
 Fuzzy c-means (FCM) is a method of clustering which allows one piece of data to belong to two or more clusters, rather than belonging completely to one cluster.
-Points on the edge of a cluster, may be in the cluster to a lesser degree than points in the center of cluster.
+Points on the edge of a cluster may be in the cluster to a lesser degree than points in the center of cluster.

 Here is an implementation in clojure.